jschalkwijk/GolangBlog/README.md

 Remove to trash, delete, edit users and posts

 Download this repo, run the sql, login with username: admin, password: root.
-Ofocurse you can change this immediately when running on a live server.
+Ofcourse you can change this immediately when running on a live server.